High Arctic Total Eclipse

 Arrive in Longyearbyen

 An early flight from Oslo takes you across the Arctic Circle and into Longyearbyen.
 After a short transfer to the hotel you will be free to explore the town before we meet for the first of John Mason’s presentations.
 At just 800 miles from the North Pole Svalbard's snowy landscape reflects its High Arctic location.
 Longyearbyen's industrial heritage is evident in the protected remains of coal mining machinery around the town.
 Possible northern light viewing this evening with your astronomy expert.
 Svalbard Hotel or Spitsbergen Guest House - 3 nights (B)

 Winter Activities / Explore Longyearbyen

 Today you are free to enjoy some of the delights of Longyearbyen.
 There is an excellent museum, an art gallery or you could visit the most northerly church in the world.
-For those who want more activity there are a number of winter persuits such as dog-sledding or snowmobiling.
+For those who want more activity there will be the opportunity to go snowmobiling.
 Alternatively you could relax and enjoy Longyearbyen’s appealing coffee shops.